First Order Reaction

 ln [A] = ln [A]o – kt

-The above equation is that of a straight line and can be applied to determine the rate constant.
+The above equation is a straight line with k as the slope.
+It can be used to determine the rate constant.

 How to Determine the First-order Reaction

-In order to determine if it a reaction is a first-order reaction, plot the natural logarithm of the concentration versus time and see whether the graph is linear.
-If the graph is linear and has a negative slope, then the reaction must be first-order.
+To determine if the reaction is first-order, plot the natural logarithm of the concentration versus time and see whether the graph is linear.
+The reaction will be first-order if the graph is linear with a negative slope.

 Half-life of a First-order Reaction [9]